extrabacon/python-shell/README.md

 shell.send({ command: "do_stuff", args: [1, 2, 3] });
 ```

-#### `.receive(data)`

-Parses incoming data from the Python script written via stdout and emits `message` events.
-This method is called automatically as data is being received from stdout.

-#### `.receiveStderr(data)`

-Parses incoming logs from the Python script written via stderr and emits `stderr` events.
-This method is called automatically as data is being received from stderr.

 #### `.end(callback)`

 Closes the stdin stream, allowing the Python script to finish and exit.
 The optional callback is invoked when the process is terminated.